clairefro/website/content/blog/2022/2022-02-07-look-ma-no-react.md

 ## Modern frameworks are a false flex

+A developer needs a website to prove they can build a website.
+A new dev might feel tempted to "flex" their bleeding edge skills to the market by showing they can make websites with modern tools like React, Gatsby, Next, SCSS and Tailwind.
+In reality it is more of a flex in this SPA era to show you know how to make a website the old-fashioned way.

-That portfolio was one of the first websites I built after learning React.
+The old portfolio was one of the first websites I built after learning React.
 Note the unecessary animations that serve little more than to make you nauseous.
 Clearly I was trying hard to justify having used React in the first place.
 The flashiness was also overcompensating for the fact that as a fledgling dev I had barely any projects to show yet.

-A developer needs a website to prove they can build a website.
-A new dev might feel tempted to "flex" their bleeding edge skills to the market by showing they can make websites with modern tools like React, Gatsby, Next, SCSS and Tailwind.
-In reality it is more of a flex in this SPA era to show you know how to make a website the old-fashioned way.

 I became a dev in a time React was on every hiring manager's lips, so React is what I binge taught myself immediately after bootcamp in haste for a job.
-Back then, React and Gatsby were bandaids over the fact that I didn't know how to code basic things, like my own file-based routing in Node or traditional HTML templating without JSX.
+The reality is, React and Gatsby were bandaids over the fact that I didn't know how to code basic things back then, like my own file-based routing in Node or traditional HTML templating without JSX.
 The ease of deployment from Gatsby to Netlify was a bandaid over not being familiar with how to deploy any other way.

 ## Static problems only _need_ static solutions